MooVC/MooVC/README.md

 ### Persistence.EmittedEventArgs<T> (Impact: Low)

 The EmittedEventArgs<T> class was not used anywhere in the MooVC framework or within any of its known dependants.
 It has been marked as deprecated since v2.3.0 and therefore, the impact is expected to be minimal.

+### Processing.ProcessorStateChangedEventHandler (Impact: None)

+The event handler requires an argument that was previously only possible to create internally.
+It is therefore expected that this change will have zero impact.

 ### Transactions (Impact: Low)